2009 NCAA Division I men's soccer championship game

-The 2009 NCAA Division I men's soccer championship game (also known as the 2009 NCAA Division I Men's College Cup) was played on December 11, 2023, at Lynn Family Stadium in Louisville, Kentucky.
-The match determined the winner of the 2023 NCAA Division I men's soccer tournament, the national collegiate soccer championship in the United States.
-This was the 50th edition of the oldest active competition in United States college soccer.
+The 2009 NCAA Division I men's soccer championship game (also known as the 2009 NCAA Division I Men's College Cup) was played on December 11, 2009, at WakeMed Soccer Park in Cary, North Carolina.
+The match determined the winner of the 2009 NCAA Division I men's soccer tournament, the national collegiate soccer championship in the United States.
+This was the 51st edition of the oldest active competition in United States college soccer.

-The match featured Akron (23–0–0), which played its 2nd. final, and Virginia University (17–3–3), which made its 7th. appearance in the final.
+The match featured Akron (23–0–0), which played its second final, and Virginia University (17–3–3), which made its 7th. appearance in the final.
 After the match ended in a 0–0 tie, it went to a penalty shoot-out series, where Virginia defeated Akron 3–2 to claim their sixth NCAA soccer title.

 Road to the final

 The NCAA Division I men's soccer tournament, sometimes known as the College Cup, is an American intercollegiate soccer tournament conducted by the National Collegiate Athletic Association (NCAA), and determines the Division I men's national champion.
 The tournament has been formally held since 1959, when it was an eight-team tournament.
 Since then, the tournament has expanded to 48 teams, where every Division I conference tournament champion is allocated a berth.